wp-plugins/voting-platform-feelbacks/readme.txt

 1. Uses the Vicomi API.
 Gives you free admin and the best analytics web tools.
 1. Customize and optimize Feelbacks rating system and design in WordPress with a cool visual platform.
 1. More then Multi Rating - allow your users to vote with an emotional voting and rating system.
+1. New option to block specific URLs/Web sections from having the Feelbacks Voting platform within this section only

 = Vicomi Features =